-Now that summer is officially here and we’re all itching to burst out of our homes (maybe amplified by quarantine), most of us want to get outside and enjoy the sweet heat and the bright sunny days.
-Many of us want to be outside and enjoy the beautiful weather while it lasts — especially if you braved a particularly cold, icy or rainy winter or spring.
-However, it important to remember our children can and do get very hot in a short amount of time, especially when they run around and play.
+Now that summer is officially here and we’re all itching to burst out of our homes, many of us want to be outside and enjoy the beautiful weather for as long as possible— especially if you braved a particularly cold, icy or rainy winter or spring.
+However, it important to remember that children can get very hot in a short amount of time, especially when they run around and play.
 But how hot is too hot for a day at the park or on the lawn?

 To find out, we spoke with some doctors about when it’s too hot for our kids to be outside in the summer months, what we can do to protect them before going out in the warm weather and signs to look for if we think kids might be getting overheated.
 So grab your hydration method of choice, your favorite SPF sunscreen and your sun hat and read on for prepping a safe summer day outside.